CatherineP37/project_5/README.md

 ## Wireframes

-These are wireframes for the mobile screens.
+Here are some of the wireframes I made for the mobile screens:

 ![wireframes](images/wireframes.png)